reveng007/DarkWidow/README.md

 **So, thought of killing them instead!**
 > "It's more Invasive than suspension, but the decision is always up to the operator.
 Besides, killing threads get logged on the kernel level" - [@SEKTOR7net](https://twitter.com/Sektor7Net)

+#### While Killing only those threads in the indirect syscall implant, was facing an error.
+I was unable to get the "**eventlog**" _SubProcessTag Value_.
+So thought of killing all threads, i.e. killing the whole process (responsible **svchost.exe**) and then restarting EventLog Service _again_ in the background.

 ### = EDR/Ring-3/UserLand hook Bypass Probably! -> Don't have EDR to check it though ;(

 -----